ghafeleb/goodfellas/index.md

 ## References
 <a id="1">[1]</a>
 Lucas Dixon, John Li, Jeffrey Sorensen, Nithum Thain, and Lucy Vasserman.
-Measur-ing and mitigating unintended bias in text classification.
-InProceedings of the 2018AAAI/ACM Conference on AI, Ethics, and Society, pages 67–73, 2018
+Measuring and mitigating unintended bias in text classification.
+In proceedings of the 2018AAAI/ACM Conference on AI, Ethics, and Society, pages 67–73, 2018

 <a id="4">[4]</a>
 Jon Green, Jared Edgerton, Daniel Naftel, Kelsey Shoub, and Skyler J. Cranmer.
-Elusiveconsensus:  Polarization in elite communication on the COVID-19 pandemic.ScienceAdvances, 6(28):eabc2717, July 2020
+Elusiveconsensus:  Polarization in elite communication on the COVID-19 pandemic.
+Science Advances, 6(28):eabc2717, July 2020

 <a id="6">[6]</a>
 Negar Mokhberian, Andrés Abeliuk, Patrick Cummings, and Kristina Lerman.
 Moralframing and ideological bias of news.arXiv preprint arXiv:2009.12979, 2020.

 <a id="5">[5]</a>
 Tomas Mikolov, Ilya Sutskever, Kai Chen, Greg S Corrado, and Jeff Dean.
-Distributedrepresentations of words and phrases and their compositionality.
-InAdvances in neuralinformation processing systems, pages 3111–3119, 2013
+Distributed representations of words and phrases and their compositionality.
+In advances in neural information processing systems, pages 3111–3119, 2013

 ## Bias detection using Deep Supervised Contrastive Learning (Goodfellas)